Four Ways to Conduct One-Way ANOVA with Python

 Python ANOVA using pyvttbl anova1way

-This can, of course, be solved by downgrading Numpy (see my solution using a virtual environment Step-by-step guide for solving the Pyvttbl Float and NoneType error).
+This can, of course, be solved by downgrading NumPy (see my solution using a virtual environment Step-by-step guide for solving the Pyvttbl Float and NoneType error).
 However, it may be better to use pingouin for carrying out Python ANOVAs (see the next section of this blog post).

 from pyvttbl import DataFrame